Mirantis/virtlet/docs/diagnostics.md

 Virtlet provides a set of
 [virtletctl diag](virtletctl/virtletctl_diag.md) commands that can help with troubleshooting.
-The diagnostics can be invoked either directly or buy means of a [Sonobuoy](https://github.com/heptio/sonobuoy) plugin.
+The diagnostics can be invoked either directly or by means of a [Sonobuoy](https://github.com/heptio/sonobuoy) plugin.

 ## Direct invocation